MicrosoftDocs/azure-devops-docs/docs/report/analytics/widget-extension-against-analytics-service-configuration.md

 ---
-title: Add configuration to an analytics extension | Team Services
+title: Add configuration to an extension | Team Services
-description: How to add configuration options to an analytics service extension ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 5B665450-00DB-4F59-9948-BDA0BDF8EEC7
+description: How to add configuration options to an extension that calls the Analytics Service ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 5B665450-00DB-4F59-9948-BDA0BDF8EEC7